On the Come Up (soundtrack)

 On the Come Up (Music from the Motion Picture) is the soundtrack album accompanying the 2022 film of the same name.
-The album was released on September 23, 2022 by Paramount Music and featured 12 tracks, which were sung by Jamila C. Gray, Lil Yachty and Rapsody, who executive produced the soundtrack with 1500 or Nothin' Bobby Francis and Larrance "Rance" Dopson.
+The album was released on September 23, 2022, by Paramount Music and featured 12 tracks, which were sung by Jamila C. Gray, Lil Yachty and Rapsody, who executive produced the soundtrack with 1500 or Nothin' Bobby Francis and Larrance "Rance" Dopson.

 Background

 Sanaa Lathan, the film's director, roped in Bobby Francis and Larrance "Rance" Dopson from the 1500 or Nothin' to executive produce the soundtrack.
-Also joining the team, were North California-based rapper Rapsody, who also recorded and contributed for few of the tracks and wrote all the rhymes of the film.
+Also joining the team, were North Carolina–based rapper Rapsody, who also recorded and contributed for few of the tracks and wrote all the rhymes of the film.
 Rapsody shared her experience on working on the film, saying "I love film and to tie film and music together when I have the opportunity.
 I definitely was excited when they brought me on board, but it was dope.
 Sanaa opened the door and she allowed me to learn a lot about filmmaking, the process, and she trusted my ear.
 We worked well together along with Larrance Dopson in just creating something dope, musically."

 Jamila C. Gray, the film's protagonist, closely worked with Rapsody to master cadence, breath control and to understand the nuances of rap and pop music, Gray received a playlist from Rapsody, that has classic hip-hop tunes featuring artists like Jay-Z, Lauryn Hill, Mobb Deep and Ms. Jade.
 She also coached Gray during the battle music sequences, which were considered the film's intense moments.
-For the climatic battle sequence with Infamous Millz (Lil Yachty), Gray watched YouTube clips of Tori Doe, to practice wordplay, and struck by one of her vicious battles with her co-rapper.
+For the climactic battle sequence with Infamous Millz (Lil Yachty), Gray watched YouTube clips of Tori Doe, to practice wordplay, and struck by one of her vicious battles with her co-rapper.
 Gray said "Watching that battle really helped me define the character of Bri in that moment.
 It was a moment of release, but it’s also a moment of ownership: I’m taking my power back.
 Nobody can take my power away from me."

 Rapsody recorded the title track with Gray and Lady London.
 While writing the track, she also carefully kept the original words and punchlines from Thomas' novel.
 The track was supposed to be sounded as an anthem, but also underscores Bri's witticism and command of language.
 She said "It was important to Sanaa to create some moments for fans to see the essence of the rhymes in the book come to life.
 Our job was to build on what that music sounded like and incorporate those words into a cadence and flow for Jamila to perform."